 Ross Gill works in local economic development and regeneration in the UK and has also worked with a number of voluntary and community organisations.
 Ross has had a deep interest in Russia and Eastern Europe for several years, having first studied Russian and travelled in Russia and Ukraine in the 1990s.
 He is currently working part-time towards a PhD at Birkbeck.

 Janet Gunn was a research analyst in the British Foreign and Commonwealth Office for 36 years, specialising on the USSR, its successor states and Central and South-eastern Europe.
-Her overseas postings included Moscow, Kyiv and Dushanbe, and she worked later in the EU Border Assistance Mission to Ukraine and Moldova, based in Odesa.
-She has participated in many OSCE election observer missions in the region, and has undertaken project work for the OSCE in Ukraine.
+Her overseas postings included Moscow, Kyiv and Dushanbe, and she worked later in the EU Border Assistance Mission to Ukraine and Moldova, based in Odesa and the EU Rule of Law Mission in Kosovo.
+She now undertakes consultancy work; she has participated in many OSCE election observer missions in the region, and has undertaken project work for the OSCE in Ukraine.

 Ann Lewis is a retired member of HM Diplomatic Service.
 She worked mainly on Central and Eastern Europe, with postings in Moscow, Helsinki, East Berlin and the Cabinet Office, ending as Head of Cultural Relations.
 She is a Founder-Governor and Deputy Head of Governors of The English College in Prague, and Deputy head of Governors at St Clare’s Oxford.
 She has edited books on Ukraine, Moldova and Belarus.